milkcircle/milkcircle.github.io/_posts/2019-01-31-waterfall.md

 and saw that our theatre has eroded away

 our quiet, enchanted audience
-replaced by the faint ripples of water
+replaced by faint ripples of water
-lapping against the runnel rocks
+lapping against runnel rocks

 like echoes of a distant tide
 of what is now a river dried...